Kelsey Merritt: Life and career

-Merritt was born on October 1, 1996, in Angeles City, Pampanga, Philippines to a Filipina mother and American father of French, German, British and Irish descent who was semi-retired in Clark, Angeles City.
+Merritt was born on October 1, 1996, in Pampanga, Philippines, to a Filipina mother and an American father.
 In May 2017, she graduated from Ateneo de Manila University in Quezon City, Metro Manila, with a degree in communications.
 She has been modelling in the Philippines from a young age and is currently based in New York City and Los Angeles.